Rubberazer/Jetclocks/README.md

 - Unzip de sources, for instance on your /home directory, you should get a folder looking like ~/Linux_for_Tegra/ with all the kernel sources inside

+- NOTE: A PRECOMPILED VERSION OF THE OVERLAY IS PROVIDED FOR CONVENIENCE (jetclocks.dtbo), YOU CAN SKIP OVER SOME OF THE FOLLOWING STEPS.

 - Preprocess the overlay file with some kernel headers:

     ```